Henry Camilleri

 Henry Camilleri (21 February 1933 – 2015) was a Maltese chess International Correspondence Chess Master (IM), eighteen-times Maltese Chess Championship winner: first in 1965 and last in 2005, at the age of 72.
+His son Hans Camilleri isalso good in chess.

 Biography

 Henry Camilleri won his first championship in 1950, at the age of 17.
 It was the Malta Junior Chess Championship.

 Henry Camilleri won his first Maltese Chess Championship title in 1965.
 He won the Maltese Chess Championship eight consecutive times between 1965 and 1972, which is a record in this championship.
 He then won a title in 1974, then another four consecutive times from 1976 to 1979 inclusive.
 In 1981, he was again titled but shared his title with Joseph Gauci.
 Later, he will again win this title twice in a row, in 1989 and 1990.
 He will win his 17th title in 1999, interrupting the series of six consecutive titles of Timothy Mifsud.
 Finally, in 2005, he won his last title at the age of 72.
 This was a world record forty years after his first title, which was only broken in 2016 by Paul Garbett when he won the New Zealand Open Championship 42 years after his first win in 1973/74.

 Henry Camilleri played for Malta in the Chess Olympiads: